leonardoamartinho/leonardoamartinho/README.md

 - 👋 Hi!
 I’m @leonardoamartinho
 - 👀 I’m interested in working as a Full Stack Developer
-- 🌱 I’m currently learning modular programming in C & web development in Javascript
+- 🌱 I’m currently learning modular programming in C & web development with Javascript
 - 📫 You can reach me through my email: leonardomartinho15@gmail.com

 <!---